 When the default behaviour of program termination is undesirable, code a status variable for all statements that support one, examine its value prior to continuing execution for faults that cause termination, and take appropriate action.

 Check and respond to all status values that might be returned by an intrinsic procedure or by a library procedure.

+Use compiler options where available to detect integer overflow.

 6.37 Type-breaking reinterpretation of data [AMV]